sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 ![stolen valor](https://www.wearethemighty.com/app/uploads/legacy/assets.rbl.ms/17246658/origin.jpg)

 It's fairly easy to spot a **military imposter**, because like the person above, they're _bad at it_.
-For many stalwart veterans, seeing a person in a fake uniform would understandably, spark outrage for many stalwart veterans.
+Seeing a person in a fake uniform would, understandably, spark outrage for many stalwart veterans.
 Me on the other hand, I can't help but chuckle.

 ## Don't Steal my Valor?

 I've never actually encountered a **military imposter** in real life.
-So it's hard to predict how I would react if I saw one.
+So it's hard to predict how I would react if ever I saw one.

-However, even if this type of practice was _commonplace_, I, as a veteran, could care less about it.
+However, even if this type of practice was _commonplace_, I can't help but care none for it.
 Granted, having only served 4 short years, I am not as _emotionally invested_ in my **military identity** as many others.
 With that said, accusing this act as "_stealing_" is an **over exaggeration**.

 **Valor** isn't some non-fungible asset circulating in a _finite pool_.
 It's simply a _social concept_ to recognize those who have **served**.
 It's as _plentiful_ and _abundant_ as our minds make it out to be.